umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline.md

 - the *umbracoUrlName* property. on the node  `content.GetPropertyValue<string>("umbracoUrlName")`
 - content.Name

 Then uses Umbraco string extension `ToUrlSegment()` to produce a clean segment.
-Read more about the [IShortStringHelper](IShortStringHelper.md)

     // That one is initialized by default public class DefaultUrlSegmentProvider : IUrlSegmentProvider